block-it/real-m3u8-url-batch-downloader/README.md

 2. auto merge all TS files and convert to a single MP4 file, and support specify path.

-3. continue download last uncomplete task.
+3. continue download all uncomplete tasks.

    `python start.py -r`